Seems2Legit/Rainbow-Six-Siege-Player-Stats-API/README.md

 }
 ```

-### Extras folder:
+### Extras Folder:
-If there are new available operators, you should launch updateOperators.bat (or .sh, depends on your platform) and it will rewrite Operators.php automatically by executing a java program.
+If there are new available operators, you should launch updateOperators.bat (or .sh, depends on your platform) and it will rewrite Operators.php automatically by executing a java program.\
 So, your machine must have java installed to launch executable, and file must have **execute** permission.

 Example for unix: